httptoolkit/httptoolkit-website/src/posts/simple-graphql-server-without-apollo.md

 }
 ```

-To be clear, that `graphql` package is the official GraphQL JS implementation, which takes a schema, a query, and an resolve (in effect, a data set object), and gives you a result.
+To be clear, that `graphql` package is the official GraphQL JS implementation, which takes a schema, a query, and a resolver (in effect, a data set object), and gives you a result.
 I.e. it does _all_ the GraphQL heavy lifting required to process a query like this, except the HTTP.

 I know I'm treating Apollo very harshly here, and that's not wholly fair.
 Most of their published packages do have cases where they're genuinely useful, many of the packages I'm counting are deprecated or duplicates (though published and often still well used), and as far as I'm aware everything they've released works perfectly effectively.
 I certainly don't think that _nobody_ should use Apollo!